Retrieving Group Chat Messages

 be done by extracting the timestamp from the TimeUUID and calculating the bucket value using this

-is provided by the user, a synthetic TimeUUID can be
+timestamp.
+If no messageId is provided by the user, a synthetic TimeUUID can be

 generated by

-defining an upper bound time using the helper method Uuids.endOf
+defining an upper bound time using the helper method Uuids.endOf.

 val currentTimestamp = LocalDateTime.now() var currentBucket = messageId?.let { getBucketValueFromMessageId(it) } ?: getBucketValue(currentTimestamp) var lastMessageId = messageId ?: Uuids.endOf(currentTimestamp.atZone(ZoneOffset.UTC).toInstant().toEpochMilli()) val messages = messageRepo.findMessages( groupChatId = groupChatId, bucket = currentBucket, messageId = lastMessageId, limit = 20, ) ... private fun getBucketValueFromMessageId(messageId: MessageId): Int { val instant = Instant.ofEpochMilli(Uuids.unixTimestamp(messageId)) val localDateTime = LocalDateTime.ofInstant(instant, ZoneOffset.UTC) return getBucketValue(localDateTime) }